jamesho-tw/notes/nexus.md

 $ mvn release:clean

 # perform some checks
-# change the version for release (remove SNAPSHOT suffix)
+# change the version for RELEASE (remove SNAPSHOT suffix)
 # run the project test
 # commit and push the changes
 # create the tag out of this non-SNAPSHOT versioned code